jamesturner-dev/cb/README.md

 ### This will not run as is from this repository

 It needs the config file for connecting to the db, etc. I will figure out what the best practice is for including dummy file(s).
 Uploading now because I almost broke it without a backup...

+### TODO's

+- Add Submit Link form.

+- Add search feature - I have it written, find it and impliment.

+- Figure out that damn current link in the menu, I want to use an object _and_ I want to get current route

+- Finalize the route for the short link.
+As of now it's /cb/:cb and can be improved

+- create some homepage content.
+I think that I'll add directory for now.

+- Fix Tags link / endpoint.
+Maybe make a new route instead of using parms on links?